ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 updated: 2022-02-14
 disclaimer: opinion
 seo: The origin story of Ethereum Classic, covering the infamous DAO Hack, and the resulting Hard Fork that caused the Ethereum Foundation to abandon their promise of Code is Law.
-info: "**Disclaimer:** The events outlined in this story are believed to be accurate, but some of the details were unable to be verified fully as first hand sources were deleted or otherwise lost to history.
+info: "**Disclaimer:** The events outlined in this story are believed to be accurate, but some details were unable to be verified fully as first-hand sources were deleted or otherwise lost to history.
 If any facts are disputed or additional sources become available, corrections are welcome."
 ---

 ## Key Points